 Now, U.S. Customs and Border Protection (CBP), U.S. Marshals Service and the Veterans Affairs Department, among other federal agencies, are all utilizing body-worn cameras.
 This adoption has proven beneficial in helping to maintain accountability, justice and safety.

-While the May 2022 executive order itself includes 23 distinct sections, the goal of the piece […]
+While the May 2022 executive order itself includes 23 distinct sections, the goal of the piece is […]

 Here is another example showing how fostering wellbeing produces unanticipated good consequences.
 My views about this are not based on partisan politics.
 What I care about is well produced social outcome data.
 And it is clear on that basis that fostering wellbeing is always the best choice.